RouthKiranBabu/Masai_software_testing_Assignments_and_Notes/Lectures/PlayWright/Part06_RecordAndPlayScriptsInPlaywright/readme.md

-# Code to Start the Code Generator:
+# Code to Start the Code Generator

-## Type Code in Terminal:
+## Type Code in Terminal
 ```java
 npx playwright codegen
 ```